Seven parishes forming a united benefice in South Lincolnshire

 During 2019 the North Beltisloe Group of Parishes will be developing a new pattern of worship.
 This will embrace a variety of ways to worship, from the well-loved services for Christmas, Easter, Harvest and Patronal Festivals, through to informal worship, which reflects the concerns of our world and of our society.
 Holy Communion will continue to have a place at the heart of our worshipping life, and the worship pattern will include a communion service at one of the churches in the Group on each Sunday and on major festivals.
 Sunday morning services will be at a regular time of 10.00, and will follow a regular monthly pattern around the parishes.

 However, prayer and worship are not only Sunday activities, and some people are unable to worship at weekends because of their work pattern or other commitments.
 An increasing number of our churches are open daily during the week, and offer a place to leave prayer requests and to light a candle.
 There is also a pattern of Morning and Evening Prayer around the Group, so you will find a weekday service somewhere in the Group of Parishes each day, except for Tuesday.
 Details of weekday services and other activities can be found in the Weekly Diary below.
-In addition, Ingoldsby are starting a new venture at the end of January, 2019, called ‘Pause for Thought’.
-The details can be found on the ‘Prayers and Services’ page of this website.
+In addition, St Bartholomew’s, Ingoldsby are starting a new venture at the end of January, 2019, called ‘Pause for Thought’.
+The details can be found on the St Bartholomew website.